deuxp/podfast/README.md

 # API server

-Podfast also utilizes the [Podfast API server](https://github.com/deuxp/podfast-API) which needs to be cloned to its own directory.
+Podfast also utilizes the [Podfast API server](https://github.com/deuxp/podfast-API) which needs to be cloned and running in its own directory.

 # Run locally